Elitewood cover replacement with new Maxxwood & Equinox Louvered System patio cover

 After removal- it shows the damage done. -

-View seen from under the new cover. -
+View as seen from under the new cover. -

 Easy to enjoy their all-new Maxxwood and Equinox patio cover with that extra height